sazalila39/MyStudentManagementAPI/README.md

 **3.** **Install Dependencies**

-   Use `pip` to install the necessary packages:
+   Use `poetry` to install the necessary packages:
    ```bash
    poetry install
    ```